floooh/oryol/README.md

 ## _Public Service Announcements_

+- **24-Apr-2016**: Big spring cleanup:
+    - the Messaging module has been removed
+    - the Synth module has been removed (the recommended audio solution for the future is the SoLoud lib)
+    - the Time module has been removed and it's classes have been moved into the Core module (under Core/Time)
+    - the (empty) OryolClassImpl() macro has been removed
+    - I have started to remove the custom integer types like Oryol::uint32, since this is cumbersome in external projects, Oryol will use the types from stdint.h instead (uint32_t, uint16_t etc)

+  All in all this change removed about 4.5k lines of code without loss of functionality :)

 - **08-Apr-2016**: I have removed the 'git lfs' requirement again, since it doesn't work with github-pages, and all the big files are in the github-pages branch, so in the end it didn't make sense